Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Introduction

+\item In the case of large networks, when the complexity for solving the original optimization is higher, approximate solutions, which directly make use of the estimated $p_{u,v}$s, are developed.
+Moreover, when some information about the node-pair orders are available, we develop semi-supervised techniques that exploit the graph structure to improve estimation precision.
+We observe that the use of semi-supervised learning enhances the estimated values of $p_{u,v}$ quickly even with a small percentage of labeled data.

-In the final sections of the paper, as an application of general techniques, we focus on duplication-divergence (vertex copying) growing model in which, informally, a new node copies the edges of a randomly selected existing node and retains them with a certain probability.
-It also adds random connections from the new node to remaining nodes.
-We focus on the duplication-divergence mode due to the following reasons: \begin{itemize} \item Non-equiprobable permutations: In many of the graph models including preferential attachment graph model, all the feasible permutations for finding the total order are equally likely \cite{luczak2016asymmetry}.
-Later in this paper, we show that this is not the case in duplication-divergence model. \item Large number of symmetry: We provide evidence of large number of automorphisms in duplication-divergence graph, which is not the case in Erd\H{o}s-R\'enyi and preferential attachment graphs for certain set of parameters. \item Ineffectiveness of degree based techniques: In some models including preferential attachment graph, the oldest nodes tend to have large degree than the youngest nodes.
-But for duplication-divergence, we derive that the average degree of a node $\text{deg}_t(s)$, which arrived at time $s$, at a later time $t$ is of order (with known constants) $(t/s)^p s^{2p-1}$.
-Note that when for $s=O(1)$ - very old nodes - the degree is of order $t^p$.
-And for $s=t$ we have $\text{deg}_t(t)=O(t^{2p-1})$ which for $p>1/2$ is growing.
-For example when $p=1$ all degrees on average are of order $O(t)$.
-Thus any algorithm based on degree is bound to fail in duplication-divergence model, and it leads us to develop efficient algorithms for this model. \end{itemize}
+\item In the second part of the paper, as an application of the proposed general technique, we focus on {\it duplication-divergence} or vertex copying dynamic network model (DD-model) in which, informally, a new node copies the edges of a randomly selected existing node and retains them with a certain probability, and also makes random connections to the remaining nodes (see Section~\ref{subsec:dd-model} for details).
+The DD-model poses unique challenges for temporal ordered clustering in comparison with other graph models because of the features listed below: \begin{itemize} \item {\em Non-equiprobable large number of permutations}: In many of the graph models including the preferential attachment and Erd\H{o}s-R\'enyi graph models, all the feasible permutations of the same structure representing node arrival orders are equally likely \cite{luczak2016asymmetry}.
+Later in the paper, we show with a counter example that this is not the case in the DD-model.
+In other words, unlike in our previous work \cite{sreedharan2019inferring}, we do not assume the isomorphic graphs that have positive probability under the graph model have the same probability.
+Moreover, in the DD-model, all the permutations of node labels with $n$ letters are valid unlike some models like preferential attachment model and hence the effective space of total orderings is $n!$.
+Thus the DD-model stands as corner case in the problem of node arrival order inference.

+\item {\em Large number of symmetry}: We provide evidence of a large number of automorphisms in a duplication-divergence graph, whereas it is known that Erd\H{o}s-R\'enyi and preferential attachment graphs are {\em asymmetric} (when the automorphism group contains only the identity permutation) with high probability~\cite{kim2002asymmetry,luczak2016asymmetry}.

+\item {\em Ineffectiveness of degree-based techniques}: In some models (including preferential attachment model), the oldest nodes have larger expected degrees than the youngest nodes over time, with high probability.
+But it is known that in the DD-model the average degree does not exhibit such a consistent trend \cite{psexpected,frieze2020}.
+Thus any method based on degrees is bound to fail in the DD-model. \end{itemize} \end{itemize}